heptarch/heptarch.github.io/assets/reality.md

 oceanography or the social habits of lemurs, whether you approach questions big or small or somewhere in between, it's the same basic enterprise.

-Newton would later write.
-"I do not know what I may appear to the world, but to myself I seem to have been only like a boy playing on the seashore, and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of
+Newton would later write: "I do not know what I may appear to the world, but to myself I seem to have been only like a boy playing on the seashore, and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of